-Results: We found that of the sixteen hospitals that received DSH payments during MSP rate year 2005, two did not meet either the federal or the State's qualification criteria for participation in the DSH program and three did not provide documentation that allowed us to verify their qualification status.
-The eleven hospitals that met the qualifications criteria received 98.20 percent of the DSH payments made for MSP year 2005.
-Two facilities provided documentation but did not qualify as a DSH hospital.
-The first facility did not qualify because it did not provide i/p services.
-The State had made a recovery of DSH payments to this facility.
-The second facility met the one percent Medicaid Inpatient Utilization Rate (MIUR) qualification but failed to provide adequate support to show that they had two obstetricians who had staff privileges and have agreed to provide obstetric services to individuals who are entitled to medical assistance for such services under the State plan.
-We found another three facilities that met the LIUR and/or MIUR qualification, but we were unable to verify the obstetrician compliance since the hospitals did not provide documentation.
+Results: We found that of the 72 hospitals that received DSH payments during MSP rate year 2006, four did not meet the federal or the State's qualification criteria for participation in the DSH program and another 17 did not provide documentation that allowed us to verify their qualification status.
+The 51 hospitals that met the qualifications criteria received 94.98 percent of the DSH payments made for MSP year 2006.
+Of the four facilities that provided documentation but did not qualify, one facility did not provide i/p services (the State subsequently recovered the DSH payments to this facility), and three facilities met the one percent Medicaid Inpatient Utilization Rate (MIUR) qualification, but failed to provide adequate support to show that they had two obstetricians who had staff privileges and have agreed to provide obstetric services to individuals who are entitled to medical assistance for such services under the State plan.
+We found 17 facilities did not provide any support that would allow us to either calculate the MIUR, the LIUR, or validate that they had met the 2 obstetrician requirement.

-We also found that of the eleven hospitals that qualified for a DSH payment, all eleven were allowed to retain that payment so that the payment was available to offset the hospitals' uncompensated care costs for furnishing i/p hospital and o/p hospital services during the MSP rate year to Medicaid-eligible individuals and individuals with no source of third party coverage for the services in order to reflect the total amount of claimed DSH expenditures.
+We also found that of the 51 hospitals that qualified for a DSH payment, all 51 were allowed to retain that payment so that the payment was available to offset the hospitals' uncompensated care costs for furnishing i/p hospital and o/p hospital services during the MSP rate year to Medicaid-eligible individuals and individuals with no source of third-party coverage for the services in order to reflect the total amount of claimed DSH expenditures.